Quote Oversize/Overweight Loads In Seconds

 Weight Limits

 Specific reduced load weight values (e.g., kg per axle or gross vehicle weight) are not published on this source page.
-The source references the Highway Traffic Act as the governing authority for reduced load limits.
-Single trip permits are subject to axle controls established by the Ministry of Transportation at time of issuance.
+The source references the Highway Traffic Act as the governing authority for reduced load limits when signs are posted.
+When signs are posted, affected highways carry a Reduced Load Limit for their entire length or specified segments.

+Single trip permits are subject to axle controls established by the Ministry of Transportation at the time of issuance.
 Drivers requiring specific numeric limits should contact the MTO directly: MTO Oversize/Overweight Permits.

 Coverage

-• Schedule 3 also covers roads in unorganized territories in northern Ontario.
+• Schedule 3 also covers roads in unorganized territories in Northern Ontario.

 • Local and municipal roads are not covered by this data source.
 Check directly with local municipalities for county, regional, or local road restrictions.